cvut/qtrvsim/README.md

 ### Build Dependencies

-- Qt 5 (minimal tested version is 5.9.5), experimental support of Qt 6
+- Qt 6 or Qt 5 (minimal tested version is 5.9.5)
-- elfutils (optional; libelf works too but there can be some problems)

 Clone the repository with its recursive submodules: